yorkshire-pudding/paragraph_type_clone/README.md

 can be unpublished from the admin interface are all configurable, whereas field instances and field groups (if applicable) are copied exactly.

+The module is based on Content Type Clone but has a few differences:
+- As the name says, this clones paragraph types and not content types which requires a slightly different form and process to work.
+- Node copying is deliberately not included as paragraphs are always within nodes.
+- Field groups for all display modes are copied, not just field groups for the form.
+- Instead of rebuilding the paragraph types overview list, a link is placed in the Configure screen when editing an existing paragraph type.

 ## Requirements
 This module requires that the following module is also enabled:

 - [Paragraphs](https://github.com/backdrop-contrib/paragraphs)

+While not required, this module supports the Field Group module and will copy all field groups to the new content type.

 ## Installation
 - Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).